Carrosserie Hermann Graber

-Graber (also known as Carrosserie Hermann Graber) was a coachbuilder based in Wichtrach in central Switzerland.
+Carrosserie Hermann Graber, simply known as Graber was a Swiss coachbuilder based in Wichtrach (canton of Bern).
 Between 1927 and 1970 the firm supplied coach-built bodies for fitting on the chassis of various European and US auto-makers.
 Graber had a particularly close relationship with the British firm of Alvis, providing the manufacturer with bespoke and elegant if expensive bodies for almost twenty years, mostly during the 1950s and 1960s.

 History

 The history of the business goes back to 1924 which was when Hermann Graber, then aged 21, took over his father's wheel making business and quickly reconfigured it for the production of car bodies.

 The company's first car, a two-seater cabriolet bodied Fiat 509 was presented in 1927.
 Two years later a Graber bodied Panhard & Levassor 20 CV won the Concours d'Elegance at St. Moritz as a result of which the "Carrosserie Graber" business became known across Europe.
 During the 1930s the company built a number of special bodies on a range of chassis from Alfa Romeo, Bentley, Bugatti, Duesenberg and Packard.